Mikoyan MiG-29: Peru

-The Peruvian Air Force acquired 21 MiG-29S fighters from Belarus in 1997, as part of a package that also included 18 Su-25 attack aircraft.
-The following year an additional 3 MiG-29 aircraft were acquired from Russia.
+The Peruvian Air Force acquired 21 MiG-29S fighters from Belarus in 1996, as part of a package that also included 18 Su-25 attack aircraft.
+The following year, an additional 3 MiG-29 aircraft were acquired from Russia.
 At the same time, Peru contracted with Mikoyan to upgrade 8 aircraft to the MiG-29SMP standard, with an option to upgrade the remainder of the Peruvian inventory.
+Peru contracted RAC MiG to overhaul and upgrade 19 of its MiG-29s in August 2008 for a contract valued at 106 million dollars, but the process was delayed when technicians found the jets were in worse condition than expected upon arrival in Peru.
+The first eight of these jets were delivered in 2012 and are expected to last for 20 years.
 The Peruvian MiG-29s are based at FAP Captain José Abelardo Quiñones González International Airport in northern Peru, equipping Escuadrón Aéreo 612 (Fighter Squadron 612 "Fighting Roosters").